Monthly Archives: March 2016

 Riyad Mahrez, Leicester City

 With 16 strikes and 11 assists to his name, Mahrez has been directly involved in more goals than anyone else in the Premier League.
-The Algeria international is Leicester's primary creative force, with his direct dribbling, fine footwork and much-improved end product causing problems for
+The Algeria international is Leicester's primary creative force, with his direct dribbling, fine footwork and much-improved end product causing problems for almost every defender he has

 It wasn't as varied or filled with new faces as might have been hoped, but the Spain squad called up by Vicente del Bosque last week did at least take notice of some of the clamouring for certain players to be involved.